eBay/tsv-utils/README.md

 The tools were originally developed in Perl and used for day-to-day work in a large scale data mining environment.
 One of the tools was re-written in D as an exercise exploring the language.
 Significant performance gains and agreeable programmer characteristics soon led to writing additional utilities in D. Information on the D programming language is available at [dlang.org](https://dlang.org/).

-These tools are especially useful when working with large data sets, as they generally run faster than other tools providing similar functionality, often by significant margins.
+These tools are especially useful when working with large data sets, as they run faster than other tools providing similar functionality, often by significant margins.

 File an [issue](https://github.com/eBay/tsv-utils/issues) if you have problems, questions or suggestions.